Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

-To determine the lifting behavior of each tangency type through its local data, we must first collect the combinatorial information recorded on the stars of $\Gamma$ at vertices featured on each type.
+To determine the lifting behavior of each tangency type through its local data, we must first collect the slopes of all rays in the stars of $\Gamma$ at vertices featured on each type.
 The next remark and its subsequent lemmas (regarding types (3) and (7)) accomplish this task.

-\begin{remark} The star of $\Gamma$ at a tangency point $P$ of types (1), (2), (4), (5) or (6) can be determined using the same methods as those from~\cite[Remark 2.6]{CM20}.
+\begin{remark} The star of $\Gamma$ at a tangency point $P$ of types (1), (2), (4), (5) or (6) can be determined, up to $\Dn{4}$-symmetry, using the same methods as those from~\cite[Remark 2.6]{CM20}.
 In what follows, we choose the orbit representatives listed in~\autoref{fig:classificationLocalTangencies}. \autoref{tab:edgeDirections1And2} shows this data when $P$ has types (1), (1') or (2).
-For type (4), the point $P$ is in the interior of an edge of direction $(1,2)$, if the tangency is horizontal, or of directions $(1,-1)$ or $(1,-3)$ in the diagonal case.
-In turn, for type (4'), the directions are either $(1,1)$ or $(1,3)$, depending on the value of the multiplicity at $P$.
+For type (4a), the point $P$ is in the interior of an edge of direction $(1,2)$, if the tangency is horizontal, or of directions $(1,-1)$ or $(1,-3)$ in the diagonal case, depending on the multiplicity at $P$.
+In turn, for type (4'), the directions are either $(1,-1)$ or $(3,-1)$, depending on the value of the multiplicity at $P$.
 For type (5a), $\Star_{\Gamma}(P)$ agrees with the star of a min-tropical curve in $\TPr^2$ at its unique vertex.
-In turn, for type (5b), the point $P$ is adjacent to or in the relative interior of an edge with direction $(-3,1)$.
+In turn, for type (5b) or (4b), the point $P$ is adjacent to or in the relative interior of an edge with direction $(-3,1)$.
 For types (6b) and (6b'), $P$ is a vertex of $\Gamma$, adjacent to two edges with directions $(3,-1)$ and $(-2,1)$.
 The star for a type (6a') is obtained from the balancing condition.
 Finally, for type (6a), the star of $\Gamma$ at $P$ contains either a negative vertical leg (in the diagonal case) or a positive diagonal leg (in the horizontal case).
-The remaining edge of $\Star_{\Gamma}(P)$ is determined, again, by balancing. \end{remark}
+The remaining ray of $\Star_{\Gamma}(P)$ is determined, again, by balancing. \end{remark}